-Make your very own LED throwies in this fun science activity for kids.
-It’s an easy way to explore magnetism and circuits!
+Make your very own magnetic LED lights in this fun science activity for kids.
+This STEM / STEAM project is a super fun way to explore magnetism and circuits!

 Follow our Science for Kids Pinterest board!

 Have you heard of LED throwies?
 They’re little magnetic LED lights created by Graffiti Research Lab.
 They are called throwies because you can toss them onto a magnetic surface and they’ll stick.

 I love how fun they are for kids to make, and they can inspire all kinds of scientific learning, creativity, and play!
 This post contains affiliate links.

 Neodymium magnets are extremely dangerous if swallowed.
 If several magnets are swallowed, they could get stuck in the intestine and cause perilous complications.
 Do NOT use them around young children!
 Adult supervision is a must during this activity!
 Neodymium magnets can also interfere with electronics- keep them away from computers, phones, etc. Be sure to read this safety sheet before doing this activity.